 Duties and rights of authors:

-Duties and editorial rights:
+Duties and rights of the editorial board:

 Duties and rights of reviewers: